Mohsnmonji/Political-Terror_Dashboard/README.md

 ### Instructions

-For detailed instructions on how to clone, install, run, and deploy the app, please refer to the `Instructions.Rmd` or `Instructions.pdf` file in this repository.
+For instructions on how to run the R code for the app, please refer to the `Instructions.Rmd` or `Instructions.pdf` file in this repository.

 ### License